klaus-donnert/alpha-blog/README.md

 # README

-This is a practice Rails for an online course.
+This is a practice Rails app for an online course.

 * Ruby version 2.4.3